xanmankey/FishingForPhish/docs/api.rst

 #.
 IMblueStdDev: The mean blue value of the full website screenshot
 #.
 IMalphaChannel: A binary; checking if imagemagick identified an alpha channel or not from the full website screenshot.
 #.
 IMgamma: The gamma value of the full website screenshot.
-#. numBoldTags:
-#. averageFontWeight:
-#. mostUsedFont:
-#. averageFontSize:
-#. numStyles:
-#. mostUsedStyle:
-#. pctItalics:
-#. pctUnderline:
-#. imageOverlappingTop:
-#. favicon:
+#. numBoldTags: The number of tags that have a font-weight property greater than the normal, 400.
+#. averageFontWeight: The total font-weight divided by the number of tags with a font-weight (so all with text).
+#. mostUsedFont: The most common font used throughout all tags with the font-family property.
+#. averageFontSize: The total font size (in px) divided by the number of tags with the font-size property.
+#. numStyles: The number of tags with a font-style or text-decoration value that isn't equal to normal or none.
+#. mostUsedStyle: The most common style through all tags with a font-style or text-decoration value that isn't equal to normal or none.
+#. pctItalics: The percentage of style tags that have the italic property set.
+#. pctUnderline: The percentage of style tags that have the underline property set.
+#. favicon: Checks whether a link tag with the rel="icon" property exists

 |